Airline industry pushes US to standardize health papers

 The groups include the main U.S. and international airline trade organizations, airline labor unions and the U.S. Chamber of Commerce.
 The White House did not immediately comment.

 The World Health Organization and the United Nations’ aviation arm are working on the type of information to include in a credential.
-The airline industry groups said U.S. agencies, including the Centers for Disease Control and Prevention, should figure out how to rollout recommended travel documentations that verify passengers’ testing and vaccination records.

-The groups said if the CDC takes a leading role, it would increase certainty that test results are legitimate, helping the airline industry and strengthening protections against spread of the virus.
+The airline industry groups are particularly interested in having the U.S. Centers for Disease Control and Prevention take a leading role, believing that would increase certainty that information in the credentials is legitimate.

 The CDC issued new guidelines Monday for fully vaccinated people, saying they can — without face masks — meet other vaccinated people and visit unvaccinated people in a single household who are at low risk for severe disease.
 However, the health agency still recommends against travel.